Explore the life and work of the great novelist

 Professor Robert Hampson initiates an afternoon of expert discussion with a lecture on Conrad as ‘England’s Polish Genius’.
 This is followed by the first of two panels which explores ‘Joseph Conrad and London’ with Dr Hugh Epstein (‘Conrad’s Vision of London’), Dr Patricia Pye (‘Listening to London: the sound of Conrad’s city’) and Dr Mary Burgoyne (‘Homecoming: Joseph Conrad and the Great War’).

 In the final part of the day, take a look at Joseph Conrad and contemporary fiction reflecting on Conrad’s place in relation to contemporary British and Polish fiction.
-This second panel includes Giles Foden, prize-winning author of The Last King of Scotland, Turbulence and other works, Professor Laurence Davies, Honorary Senior Research Fellow, University of Glasgow, and editor of Conrad’s Letters, and Dr Agnes Adamowicz-Pośpiech, Associate Professor of English Literature and Translation Studies, University of Silesia in Katowice, Poland.
+This second panel includes Giles Foden, prize-winning author of The Last King of Scotland, Turbulence and other works, Professor Laurence Davies, Honorary Senior Research Fellow, University of Glasgow and editor of The Collected Letters of Joseph Conrad, and Dr Agnes Adamowicz-Pośpiech, Associate Professor of English Literature and Translation Studies, University of Silesia in Katowice, Poland.

 In association with the British Council, the Joseph Conrad Society (UK) and the Polish Cultural Institute